urssivar/ios-system-keyboard/README.md

 There's a special guide – [keyNames.md](https://github.com/Agisight/ios-system-keyboard/blob/main/keyNames.md).
 Be sure to check it out; there are illustrative examples with pictures.

+## What needs to be done (briefly)
+1. Translate system commands (or buttons) as described in keyNames.
+2. Define the longpress file – lang-longpress.yaml (for example, for Russian, these are the pairs Ь – Ъ, Е – Ё).
+You can also specify the longpress characters there, as on a Russian keyboard.
+3. Replace ABC (the button for switching from symbols to letters).
+You can leave it as is.
+But for some languages, different letters are used.
+4. Define the primary keyboard for iOS in lang-3-rows.yaml (for iPhone, there is one scheme, for iPad, there are two schemes).
+5. Define a secondary keyboard for iOS with 4 rows in lang-4-rows.yaml (for iPhone, there is one scheme, for iPad, there are two schemes).
+Optional.
+6. Detect the keyboard for macOS – **required**.
+7. Once you've completed all the steps, you can send your files to me or submit them as a PR on GitHub.

 ## 🌍 Contact
 Author: **Ali Kuzhuget**
 Project: *Apple Keyboards for All*